Rhodonite Properties, Facts and Photos

 Healing Properties of Rhodonite

-The healing properties of most pink crystals relate in some way to love, compassion and healing of the heart.
+The healing properties of most pink crystals relate to love, compassion and healing of the heart.

 Rhodonite is a stone to carry if you want to make yourself heard.
 It improves communication and facilitates mutual understanding.